Seanl80/natural_soap_company_v1/README.md

 #### Review

-- With this model users can leave reviews for individual products as this connects to the Products model using ID and uses the User model for the username.
+- The Review model allows users to leave reviews for individual products.
+- This model is connected to the Products model using ID and uses the User model for the username.

 #### WishlistItem